kilofox/kohana/modules/database/guide/database/query/builder.md

     SELECT COUNT(`username`) AS `total_users` FROM `users`

 [!!]
-When building complex queries and you need to get a count of the total rows that will be returned, build the expression with an empty column list first.
+When building complex queries, and you need to get a count of the total rows that will be returned, build the expression with an empty column list first.
 Then clone the query and add the COUNT function to one copy and the columns list to the other.
 This will cut down on the total lines of code and make updating the query easier.

     $query = DB::select()
         ->from('users')